SEO, or Search Engine Optimization, is forever evolving and changing.

 1. Zero-Click Searches

 Zero-click searches are something Google had always mentioned before they executed it.
-However, when we look at it more closely, we find that it was only in the past year that Google has put any real emphasis on it and hence a worthy SEO trend to look at in this post.
+However, when we look at it more closely, we find that it was only in the past year that Google has put any real emphasis on it, hence a worthy SEO trend to look at in this post.

-The idea is that end-users can find information that they seek without leaving the Search Engine.
+The idea is that end-users can find the information they seek without leaving the Search Engine.
 Google can do this by scanning the content on your site and finding which content is relevant to specific search queries.

 For Google to take full advantage of this feature, several integrations, such as snippets and other things, were created.